 - Platform support for P2+ Issues = 24/7.

-- Operational Support = 8:00am - 8:00pm UTC (regular working hours).
+- All other Platform issues and Operational Support = 8:00am - 8:00pm UTC (regular working hours).
 Whenever possible, we may provide support outside these times if we are available (best effort).
 We are a small team, so we request you keep this in mind when reporting issue severity.